Skip to main content

 Now that you've installed the Helm chart and deployed Dremio on Kubernetes, the next step is connecting to Dremio, where you have the following options:

-Run the following command to use the services dremio-client in Kubernetes to find the host for the Dremio Console:
+To connect to Dremio via the Dremio console, run the following command to use the services dremio-client in Kubernetes to find the host for the Dremio console:

 $ kubectl get services dremio-client